taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 Every L2 block has exactly one anchor function call as its first transaction.

-The ZKP must prove that _TaikoL2.anchor(...)_ is the first transaction in the block, with the correct input parameters and gas limit, signed by the so called golden-touch address, and that the transaction executed successfully.
+The ZKP must prove that _TaikoL2.anchor(...)_ is the first transaction in the block, with the correct input parameters and gas limit, signed by the so-called golden-touch address, and that the transaction executed successfully.

 - The anchor transaction's `to` address must be the registered `taiko_l2` address, which is hashed into the ZKP `instance`.
 And the `tx.origin` must be the golden touch address.
 - The anchor transaction's ABI must be: